Craft Mobile FAQ

 Can I switch energy supplier if I don’t want to be on a heat network?

 For a heat network to maximise its potential, it provides heating and hot water (and in some cases cooling) to all the properties in a development.
-This means that there is one heat network operator for the development and so you can’t switch to a different supplier for heat.
-However, your electricity is separate and you can choose your electricity supplier.
+This means that there is one heat network operator fo r the entire development and you can’t switch to a different supplier for heat.

 What is a heat interface unit (HIU)?